contexthub/detect-me-ios/README.md

 ## Sample Code

-In this sample, most of the important code that deals with CRUDing geofences occurs in GFGeofenceStore.m.
+In this sample, most of the important code that deals with CRUDing beacons occurs in DMDetectBeaconViewController.m and DMEditBeaconViewController.m.
 Each method goes though a single operation you'll need to use `CCHBeaconService`.
 After each CUD operation, a synchronization call is made so that `CCHSensorPipeline` is up to date with the latest data.
 This method becomes unnecessary if you have properly implemented push as background notifications will take care of synchronization for you.

 In addition, `DMDetectBeaconViewController` responds to any events created from the sensor pipeline through the `CCHSensorPipelineDidPostEvent` notification.
 At that point, you'll be able to filter whether the event was a beacon event which you were interested in and respond accordingly.
 There are several pre-defined keys that let you access information stored in an event, such as event name, state, type, etc..